DataDog/dpn/webhooks/Synthetics/README.md

 # Synthetics related Webhooks
-These examples use the [Synthetics API endpoint(https://docs.datadoghq.com/synthetics/)].
+These examples use the [Synthetics](https://docs.datadoghq.com/synthetics/) API endpoint.
 Running a Synthetics Test from Webhook allows for more flexibility when working with API calls.
 Synthetics Test for example, can do other HTTP methods besides POST.

 ## Getting started
 First complete the general Webhook Getting started.